 See the following article for ideas on how to identify passionate and energetic software engineers.

 Skills are important, but competencies are more so.
 When hiring software engineers, remember that skills and experience provide a snapshot of productivity, but competencies are going to be a better indicator of career trajectory and potential.

 Attention all leaders of software teams!
-Are you interested in discovering a consistent framework for evaluation software engineering talent?
+Are you interested in discovering a consistent framework for evaluating software engineering talent?